Peugeot 308 Review< Back to blog

 For diesel lovers, there’s a 1.5-litre BlueHDi range which is the best choice if you’re going to be doing a lot of miles.
 There are two six-speed manual options, producing 101bhp and 130bhp, respectively.
 For even better fuel economy, there’s an eight-speed efficient automatic transmission version of the 1.5-litre BlueHDi engine.

 Are you ready to find your ideal new car, without the hassle of ownership and for a monthly price which you can afford?
-Then begin your search now to discover our latest deals on the vehicle you need.
+Then compare prices now on our latest lease deals to find your ideal car in minutes.

 Or perhaps you just want to stay tuned to our latest car reviews and motor news?
 Well, you can do just that over at our blog.